dennishnf/dennishnf.github.io/posts/writtings/the-importance-of-education-in-the-world/page.md

 By: ```Dennis Núñez Fernández```, ```January 2020```.

+Civilization, a key word that describe us as human beings, consists of the advanced social and cultual development and organization.
+In this sense, education helps to study, apply, conserve and trnsmit this development.

-Civilization, a key word that describe us as humans, has been taken an important role Education is very important for each country and all people around the world.
+Over the years, education has been more important for each country and all people around the world.
+Indee, education is the

-Allows to exande human knoleadge and be humans itself.
+Education allows to expane human knowleadge and be humans itself.
 Gives all people criterion for take better decisions at every stage of their lifes.
 Specially, education provides better engineers, better governments, better professionals.
 But no only better in knowleadge, also better as humans.

+But education starts at home and continues in the school.
+If one of these two parts fails, education process has completely failed.

+The problem of educaction in latinoamerica and most devepeloping countries is that both pilars, home and school, are not well stablished.
+Eg. families in

 <!--